My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 If you click to purchase a product or service based on our independent recommendations and impartial reviews, we may receive a commission.
 Learn more

-Squarespace’s great design options and easy-to-use editor can make beginners feel like website-designing pros.
-On the other hand, WordPress may be harder to use, but its highly specialized blogging tools and limitless customization shouldn’t be overlooked.
+Overall, I recommend using Squarespace over WordPress.
+Squarespace’s great design options and easy-to-use editor help beginners feel like website-designing pros.
+On the other hand, WordPress is harder to use, but its highly specialized blogging tools and limitless customization shouldn’t be overlooked.

 There are two versions of WordPress – WordPress.com and WordPress.org.
 In this comparison, I’m talking about WordPress.org, an open-source platform that most people are referring to when they say “WordPress.”
 On the other hand, WordPress.com is more of a traditional website builder but lacks the power and resources provided by WordPress.org.